FTLiao/ftliao.github.io/content/posts/240807_learning_at_test_time/learning_at_test_time.md

 where $\theta_m$ is the model for the main supervised task; $\theta_e$ is the feature extractor; $\theta_s$ is the self-supervised task model.

-At test-time, only the feature extractor is updated by minimizing the self-supervised task loss over the feature extractor model, i.e.
+At test-time, only the feature extractor is updated by minimizing the loss associated with the self-supervised task over the feature extraction model, specifically:

 $$
 \hat{\theta}_e\leftarrow\argmin_{\theta_{e}^{'}}\mathcal{L}(x^t;\tilde{\theta_s},\theta^{'}_e),